peteroupc/peteroupc.github.io/random.md

 Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed defined as follows.
 The seed&mdash;
 - must have as many bits as the PRNG's _state length_,
-- must consist of data that ultimately derives from the output of one or more nondeterministic sources, where the output is at least as hard to predict as ideal random data with as many bits as the _security strength_, and
+- must consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to predict as ideal random data with as many bits as the _security strength_, and
 - may be mixed with arbitrary data other than the seed as long as the result is no easier to predict<sup>[**(2)**](#Note2)</sup>.

 The RNG should be reseeded, using a newly generated seed as described earlier, to help ensure the unguessability of its output.
 If the implementation reseeds, it should do so as often as feasible (whenever doing so would not slow down applications undesirably).
 If the RNG reseeds if it would generate more than a threshold number of bits without reseeding, that threshold should be 2<sup>67</sup> or less.

-<a id=Nondeterministic_Sources></a>
-### Nondeterministic Sources

-A cryptographic RNG ultimately relies on one or more _nondeterministic sources_ for random number generation.<sup>[**(3)**](#Note3)</sup>

-A value called _entropy_ measures how hard it is to predict a nondeterministic source's output, compared to ideal random data; this is generally the size in bits of the ideal random data.
-(For example, a 64-bit output with 32 bits of entropy is as hard to predict as an ideal random 32-bit data block.)
-NIST SP 800-90B recommends _min-entropy_ as the entropy measure and also details how nondeterministic sources can be used for information security.
-See also RFC 4086, "Randomness Requirements for Security", section 2.

-If a cryptographic RNG implementation uses a PRNG, the output of the strongest nondeterministic source used to derive a seed ought to have as many bits of entropy as the _security strength_.
-If the implementation does not use a PRNG, the output of the strongest nondeterministic source used to derive an RNG output ought to have as many bits of entropy as the RNG output's size in bits.

 <a id=Examples></a>
 ### Examples